 This course is an introduction to the history and genre of drama.
 By exploring some of the best-known plays throughout theatre history and how they were performed students will develop an understanding of, and appreciation for the theatre.
 Lectures, films, and attendance will provide students with a partial overview of the vast range of theatre history and literature.
 Prerequisite: ENG 101 and either ENG 102 or ENG 103.
 (Also listed as ENG 213) This course carries SUNY General Education credit.
 S View Course Syllabus

 Students will receive credit for working in the scene shop on current theatre productions.
 Can be taken more than once.
 Course graded as satisfactory/unsatisfactory.
 B View Course Syllabus

 THE 220 Theatre History I: Greeks through the 18th Century (3-0) 3 hrs.

 Surveys the origin and development of theatre from the Greeks through the 18th century.
 Theatre Architecture, theatre technology, design concepts, acting styles, and significant dramatic works will be explored.
 Also includes the discussion of theatre traditions of non-Western cultures.
 Prerequisite: ENG 101.
 S View Course Syllabus

 Surveys the development of theatre from the early 19th Century to the present.
 Theatre Architecture, theatre technology, design concepts, acting styles, and significant dramatic works will be explored.
 Also includes the discussion of theatre traditions of non-Western cultures.
-Prerequisite: ENG 101.
-Theatre History I is not a prerequisite.
+ENG 101.
 F View Course Syllabus

 Browse another subject: